Fourth of July – 11 Festive Ideas to Celebrate Independence Day

 7. Missing Baseball?
 You Don’t Have To

-Just because professional baseball is cancelled, that doesn’t mean you and your family can’t partake in the most quintessential American sport.
+What better time to partake in the most quintessential American sport if not during this holiday weekend?
 You can take your family and some of your friends to the neighborhood park and enjoy some outdoor fun.

 8. Have a Fourth of July Trivia Night